Getac Redefines Rugged Mobility with Launch of G140 Copilot+ PC, Powered by AMD Technology

 Field friendly design

-At the heart of the G140 is a 14-inch LumiBond screen with 1,000 nits of brightness and sunlight readable display, offering exceptional usability when working outside in changeable weather conditions.
-Usability is further enhanced by Getac's Smart Touch auto-sensing technology, which automatically adapts to inputs from a finger, stylus or glove without the need for manual mode switching, while a new dual-speaker design makes it well suited to noisy indoor and outdoor environments.
+At the core of the G140 is a 14-inch LumiBond display with 1,000 nits of brightness and a sunlight-readable display, offering exceptional usability when working outside in changeable weather conditions.
+Usability is further enhanced by Getac's Smart Touch auto-sensing technology, which automatically adapts to inputs from a finger, stylus, or glove without the need for manual mode switching, while a new dual-speaker design makes it well suited to noisy indoor and outdoor environments.

 The G140 also features Getac's hot-swappable battery technology and can accommodate high-capacity batteries (optional) for long periods of uninterrupted use.
-A robust suite of security features including TPM 2.0, Windows Hello face-authentication camera, AMD PRO (optional), HF RFID reader (optional), fingerprint reader (optional) and smart card reader (optional), keeps sensitive data safe at all times.
+A robust suite of security features including TPM 2.0, Windows Hello face-authentication camera, AMD PRO (optional), HF RFID reader (optional), fingerprint reader (optional), and smart card reader (optional), helps keep sensitive data safe at all times.

 Fully rugged protection in a portable and lightweight form factor

-Like all Getac devices, the G140 is built to thrive where other devices or equipment may fail.
-MIL-STD-810H and IP66 certifications, 4 ft (1.2m) drop resistance and an operating temperature range of -29°C to 63°C / -20°F to 145°F ensure high levels of reliability in challenging work environments, helping to minimise unplanned downtime and reduce capital/operating costs.
+Like all Getac devices, the G140 is built to thrive where other devices or equipment might fail.
+MIL-STD-810H and IP66 certifications, 4ft (1.2m) drop resistance and an operating temperature range of -29°C to 63°C (-20°F to 145°F) ensure high levels of reliability in challenging work environments, helping to minimize unplanned downtime and reduce capital/operating costs.

-Despite its fully rugged credentials, the G140 is also incredibly light.
-At just 1.79kg/3.95lbs, it is easy to carry and operate for extended periods of time.
+Despite its fully rugged credentials, the G140 is also incredibly light weight.
+At just 3.95lbs (1.79kg) , it is easy to carry and operate for extended periods of time.

 A versatile digital solution for field professionals

-- Public safety: Police and fire officers can seamlessly detach the G140 from their response vehicles as they arrive at the scene of an incident and use it to gather evidence, gain situational awareness, and share critical information with other response teams directly from the field.
+- Public safety: Police officers and firefighters can seamlessly detach the G140 from their response vehicles upon arriving at the scene of an incident and use it to gather evidence, gain situational awareness, and share critical information with other response teams directly from the field.

-- Automotive: Mechanics and technicians can harness the G140's powerful processing capabilities to run diagnostics, manage tasks, check inventory levels, and solve emergency issues at the roadside or in a service center.
+- Automotive: Mechanics and technicians can harness the G140's powerful processing capabilities to run diagnostics, manage tasks, check inventory levels, and resolve emergency issues at the roadside or in a service center.

 Part of Getac's comprehensive multi-platform portfolio